The Employment Law Review: Switzerland

 Article 319 et seq. of the CO sets out the mandatory, semi-mandatory and optional provisions relating to individual employment contracts.
 An individual employment contract can be made in writing, orally or even implicitly (with a few exceptions, such as apprenticeship contracts, which must be in writing) and the law stipulates no time limits with regard to the conclusion of an employment contract.
 However, certain provisions must be agreed in writing if the parties want to deviate from the provisions set forth in the CO (e.g., notice periods or probation periods).
 Collective bargaining agreements may also stipulate that deviations from the provisions must be set out in writing.

 Furthermore, Article 330b of the CO states that for employment relationships with an indefinite term or with a term of more than a month, the employer must provide the following information in written form to the employee no later than one month after the starting date:

 - salary (including bonuses, allowances and other remuneration); and

 - working hours per week.

-The written form is usually recommended for all individual employment contracts, particularly because some deviations from the statutory law require written form.
-Thereby, it is important that 'written' means a wet signature or an electronic signature process approved by the Swiss government based on the Swiss Law on Electronic Signatures.
+The usual recommendation is for all individual employment contracts to be in written form, particularly because certain deviations from statutory law must be stated in writing.
+It is important that 'written' means a wet signature or an electronic signature process approved by the Swiss government based on the Swiss Law on Electronic Signatures.

 In addition to the above elements, it is advisable to include the following: